KeeganSLW/anrikard.github.io/_posts/2016-05-25-oer-open-and-the-business-of-it-all.markdown

 category: notes
 ---

 After a two-week hiatus, I'd like to start an open-facing research project - an attempt to pull together some narratives around Open, OER, and the business of it all.
 I'd really encourage using the comments here - I don't know what I'm talking about.
 I know _many_ people are thinking about this - so please don't expect anything new.
-Rather, help me where I'm missing things.
+This is a cry for help from an often ignorant student.

 ### Open Pedagogy.